 Negligence for Charlotte Personal Injury Claims

 If you are uncertain about your responsibility for the collision and injuries sustained, you may still be eligible to recover compensation for damages.
-You should refrain from offering any opinions at who was at fault when talking to your insurance carrier.
+You should refrain from offering any opinions on who was at fault when talking to your insurance carrier.
 In the state of North Carolina, the law follows a theory of pure contributory negligence.
 This means that if a jury determines a plaintiff to even be one percent at fault for an accident, that the plaintiff cannot recover anything.
 If you are not certain about your responsibility for an accident, it is worth talking over your case with a Charlotte personal injury attorney.
 Our attorneys at Brown and Moore are willing to learn about the specifics of your personal injury case and help you navigate the litigation process.

 Statute of Limitations for Charlotte Personal Injury Claims

 Each state has different statutes of limitations for Charlotte personal injury cases.
-North Carolina’s statute of limitations for personal injury lawsuits are three years, and for wrongful death lawsuits the statute of limitations is two years.
+North Carolina’s statute of limitations for personal injury lawsuits is three years, and for wrongful death lawsuits, the statute of limitations is two years.
 For you to file a personal injury lawsuit you must file in court within three years from the date of the accident, and two years for a wrongful death lawsuit.
 If you fail to file your claim within the appropriate window, then our State’s courts will refuse to hear your case and your eligibility for compensation will be lost.
-This seems like a lengthy amount of time to file a claim, however the sooner you discuss your case with a personal injury attorney the better your chances are at proper compensation.
+This seems like a lengthy amount of time to file a claim, however, the sooner you discuss your case with a personal injury attorney the better your chances are at proper compensation.
 A competent personal injury lawyer will use a good amount of time to collect all the evidence to build a strong case so that you can receive maximum compensation for your injuries.